 1. Get your priorities straight

-Exercise fills the next tier on my priority list.
+Exercise is the next priority on my list.
 I’ve put good stuff into my body and have had (just) enough sleep, so now I can get out and exercise!
 Further down my priority list are business and other friends and family.

-It might seem rude putting other friends and family below exercise.
-However, when I am well fed, have slept well enough, and have an amazing sense of wellbeing after having exercised, I have more energy for quality, meaningful relationships with friends and family.
+It might seem rude to put other friends and family below exercise.
+However, when I am well-fed, have slept well enough, and have an amazing sense of well-being after having exercised, I have more energy for quality, meaningful relationships with friends and family.
 Anyway, I’ll talk about combining them with one of your other priorities in the next point.

 Embrace a messy house!

-At the bottom of my list are administrative jobs, household chores and ‘other stuff’.
+At the bottom of my list are administrative jobs, household chores, and ‘other stuff’.
 Yes, the vacuuming and dishes need to be done at times.
-However they can wait until your exercise and nutrition is sorted, and you have sufficient energy to complete them efficiently.
+However, they can wait until your exercise and nutrition are sorted and you have sufficient energy to complete them efficiently.
 In point three, I will explain how you can make these jobs even easier.

-And just one last point to note on priorities.
-Many of you will agree that household chores can wait till further down the list than exercise, but are you actually taking action?
+And just one last point to note regarding priorities: Many of you will agree that household chores can wait till further down the list than exercise, but are you actually taking action?
 Put this principle into practice today and make a successful postpartum exercise plan your reality.

 2. Combine Friends, family, and exercise.

-So what if you have too many people to catch up with, but still want to get your postpartum exercise plan done?
+So what if you have too many people to catch up with but still want to complete your postpartum exercise plan?
 Then fit in both!
-Instead of meeting for a coffee, meet for a swim, bike, walk or exercise class.
+Instead of meeting for coffee, meet for a swim, bike, walk, or exercise class.

 When my daughter was a baby, I found that the walk option was most suitable.
-We would take the buggy, or the front pack if we wanted to go off-road.
+We would take the buggy or the front pack if we wanted to go off-road.
 The coffee could always be tagged on the end if desired!
 Another idea could be to get together for a playground workout.
-You’ll no doubt spend a lot of time there over the coming years!
+You’ll undoubtedly spend a lot of time there over the coming years!

-Other moms can be a crucial part of your support system too.
-They know exactly what it’s like to feel exhausted, teary-eyed and overwhelmed.
-Find yourself a like-minded tribe and get the support you need.
+Other moms can be a crucial part of your support system, too.
+They know exactly what it’s like to feel exhausted, teary-eyed, and overwhelmed.
+Find a like-minded tribe and get the support you need.

 3. Sort out some systems

 One of the main systems I use is an exercise planning system.
-I will plan all my fitness sessions the month prior.
+I plan all my fitness sessions the month before.
 This means booking them into my calendar.
-It also means booking babysitting time into my partners calendar for when I want to attend classes.
+It also means booking babysitting time into my partner’s calendar for when I want to attend classes.

 It also means emailing friends and family about joining me for a walk.
-And of course, it means blocking out time in my calendar to actually get the planning done.
-The time I do the planning is flexible, but I plan what day I will do my planning on!
+And, of course, it means blocking out time in my calendar to actually do the planning.
+The time I do the planning is flexible, but I plan what day I will do my planning!

 Check out the video below to see a little exercise my daughter and I do together!